Editor-in-chief / Coordinator: Daniela-Doina Cioboată, PhD, Eng.

 Professor Patrick HENDRICK – Universite Libre de Brussels, Belgium, Associate Editor

 Dr. Patrick Hendrick is a Professor in Belgium at ULB in Brussels and KULeuven at the Faculty of Engineering.
 He is a specialist in aircraft and rotorcraft propulsion, energy storage and hydrogen and a leader of a large research team (20+) on these topics.
-He is also a National Representative of Belgium in organizations as ISABE, EUCASS or EERA.
+He is also a National Representative of Belgium in organizations such as ISABE, EUCASS or EERA.

 Professor Chi Hieu LE – University of Greenwich, UK, Associate Editor